 To create our coding form, first, three students created a rough draft coding form to gather basic attributes of the newspapers, specific ties to communities and words mentioned in the article, and an overall attitude of the article with regard to Hip-Hop.
 Because we wanted to gauge the overall attitude of the articles towards Hip-Hop, we defined how we wanted to measure attitude towards Hip-Hop.
 We chose to create a five point scale, ranging from expanding to slightly expanding, mixed, slightly restricting, and restricting.
-Expanding included articles that were encouraging of Hip-hop, diverse subgenres of Hip-Hop, or of Hip-Hop, or of Hip-Hop, or of Hip-Hop culture while restricting included articles that were limiting of Hip-Hop, diverse subgenres within Hip-Hop, or of Hip-Hop culture.
-We defined mixed as both limiting
+Expanding included articles that were encouraging of Hip-hop, diverse subgenres of Hip-Hop, or of Hip-Hop culture while restricting included articles that were limiting of Hip-Hop, diverse subgenres within Hip-Hop, or of Hip-Hop culture.
+We defined mixed as both limiting and encouraging of Hip-Hop, diverse subgenres within Hip-Hop, or of Hip-Hop culture.
+We also created a neutral code, which identified articles that at some point mentioned Hip-Hop, but present no bias either way.